Visiting Keystone Truck and Tractor Museum

 The Tampa Bay Automobile Museum is a must stop place if you're in the Tampa, FL area.
 If you're cruising out of Tampa take a few extra hours and stop by.

-The Panoz Museum in Hoschton, Georgia is a must stop for any automotive enthusiast, especially race fans.
-Not only is the Panoz hand made right on site but they also display various models in the museum, as well as some of the actual race cars and racing...
+The Panoz Museum in Hoschton, Georgia, is a must-stop for any automotive enthusiast, especially race fans.
+Not only is the Panoz handmade right on site, but they also display various models in the museum, as well as some of the actual race cars and racing...

 I recently had the opportunity to visit the Mustang Museum of America in Odenville, Alabama and I've got to say I was really impressed especially once I was told how recently the museum started.